LinkedInLearning/azure-ai-for-developers-using-the-azure-ai-model-catalog-2129244/README.md

 # Azure AI for Developers: Using the Azure AI Model Catalog
 This is the repository for the LinkedIn Learning course `Azure AI for Developers: Using the Azure AI Model Catalog`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+## Course Description

+This comprehensive course introduces developers to the Azure AI Model Catalog and its applications.
+Discover the purpose, benefits, and key features of the catalog, along with techniques for accessing and navigating it effectively.
+Explore various types of models available, including curated non-Microsoft models, exclusive Azure OpenAI models, and open models from Hugging Face.
+The course also covers reviewing model cards, comparing benchmarks, selecting the right model for specific scenarios, and deploying models using managed compute or serverless APIs.
+By the end of the course, you’ll be better equipped to leverage the Azure AI Model Catalog for AI development and deployment.

 ## Instructions
 This code for this coure is under the "code" folder, found on the left column of the interface.